Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Percent max hp damage (all Sickles)
 - Adds Power Up to target (all Inspiration)
 - Also hits targets with Exposed (all War Cries)
+- Adds Power Up to random ally if hitting weakness (all Pistols)

 ## Planned Variants